XQP-Munich/LDPC4QKD/README.md

 - For this purpose, the LDPC matrix can be stored within the executable.
 Julia code is provided to automatically generate header files storing an LDPC code in constant arrays.

 TODO add paths

-## How to use

-Start from the `examples` directory, which shows a basic example of how to use the C++ header containing the decoder.
-TODO

 ## Planned features and improvements
 - Code to automatically generate reports on quality of all LDPC codes and rate adapted performance (work in progress)